AckerlyXu/heima/includes/guidance-compute-single-vm-windows.md

 **Patch management.** If enabled, Security Center checks whether security and critical updates are missing.
 Use [Group Policy settings][group-policy] on the VM to enable automatic system updates.

 **Antimalware.** If enabled, Security Center checks whether antimalware software is installed.
-You can also use Security Center to install antimalware software from inside the Azure Portal.
+You can also use Security Center to install antimalware software from inside the Azure portal.

 **Operations.** Use [role-based access control][rbac] (RBAC) to control access to the Azure resources that you deploy.
 RBAC lets you assign authorization roles to members of your DevOps team.
 For example, the Reader role can view Azure resources but not create, manage, or delete them.
 Some roles are specific to particular Azure resource types.
 For example, the Virtual Machine Contributor role can restart or deallocate a VM, reset the administrator password, create a new VM, and so forth.
 Other [built-in RBAC roles][rbac-roles] that might be useful for this reference architecture include [DevTest Labs User][rbac-devtest] and [Network Contributor][rbac-network].
 A user can be assigned to multiple roles, and you can create custom roles for even more fine-grained permissions.